13 Unholy But Delicious Things To Do With Potato Chips (Recipes)

 By Cooking Panda

 Three-cheese pasta with crispy bacon, mushrooms and peas sounds great on its own.
-Try it baked with a parmesan and potato chip crust, though, and you’ll wonder why you ever made mac and cheese without a bag of Lay’s.
+Try it baked with a parmesan and crushed potato chip crust, though, and you’ll wonder why you ever made mac and cheese without a bag of Lay’s.

 Because everything tastes better with butter, sugar and chocolate.